MostafaSoliman/operationLib/README.md

 Parse the config of CISCO ASA/FWSM into programmable objects .

-provide manay functionality based on your imagination.
+provide many functionalities based on your imagination.

 Not yet completed , not yet fully tested